opencredo/terrahelp/README.md

 ## Installation

-### Pre-built binary
+### Pre-built binaries

-An initial pre-built terrahelp binary can be found [here](https://github.com/opencredo/terrahelp/releases/).
+Available from this repository's releases page [here](https://github.com/opencredo/terrahelp/releases/).

+The community has also made it available as an AUR package via https://aur.archlinux.org/packages/terrahelp

 #### OSX, Linux & *BSD